SquaretestLLC/Squaretest/README.md

 * Squaretest can configure your [Module Settings](https://squaretest.com/#user_guide_module_settings) automatically in many cases; see [Module Configuration](https://squaretest.com/#user_guide_module_config) for more.

 ## Support
-Please feel free track bugs here and post feedback, questions and feature requests to the [forum](https://squaretest.com/#forum).
+Please feel free track bugs here and post feedback, questions and feature requests in the [Discussions](https://github.com/SquaretestLLC/Squaretest/discussions).

 ## Terms and Conditions
 By installing and using Squaretest, you agree to the [Terms and Conditions](https://squaretest.com/docs/eula-terms.html).